Originally published: September 2024

 If the tenancy was originally an Assured Shorthold Tenancy (AST) and later transitions to the new periodic tenancy under the reform, landlords may be required to reassess the pet request.
 If the property is deemed suitable for pets, the landlord may not have grounds to refuse.

-Lettings software like Goodlord helps you to automate 38 compliance processes.
+Lettings software like Goodlord helps you automate a wide range of compliance processes.
 Training staff and updating fee structures is essential, as renewal fees will no longer be viable.

 The current tenancy deposit rules remain unchanged under the new system, meaning you can still take them in advance.
 Deposits must still be protected in approved schemes.